 Many colleges have minimum GPA requirements, but in reality, this is frequently the bare minimum that is needed to apply without it being rejected right away.

 The GPA criterion that counts is the GPA you need to have a legitimate possibility of being admitted.

 A total GPA of 3.000, an Education GPA of 2.750, and a major G.P.A. of 2.500 (a 3.000 major G.P.A. is required for Foreign Language certification).
 References from the Education Department, one professor in the main department, and support from the major department head were satisfactory.

 The school’s highest average GPA places it at position 62 in Pennsylvania.
 You have a good chance of being accepted if your high school GPA satisfies these standards because Muhlenberg College accepts 62% of applicants.

 How to Apply to Muhlenberg College

 Candidates should continue filling out the application forms after meeting the admission requirement.
-The following actions must be taken in order to submit an application for the undergraduate program:
+The following actions must be taken in order to apply for the undergraduate program:

 - Candidates for Regular Decision should submit a Common Application and declare in the Muhlenberg questions that they want to be considered for admission via Regular Decisions (RD).